Monte Dolack

 Monte A. Dolack (born May 23, 1950) is an American graphic artist who lives in Missoula, Montana.
 Frommer's called him "one of the best-known artists in Montana."
 He works primarily in watercolor, acrylic paint, poster art, and lithographs.
 Dolack's work often features whimsical animals in both a natural and artificial setting (such as a suburban living room), and has a worldwide following.
 Dolack is considered a key figure in the visual arts of the American West.

 Widely known in his home state of Montana, Dolack has had his work exhibited worldwide.
-Some of his work is highly collectible.